ric9176/reactWeatherApp/README.md

 # reactWeatherApp

-This is a toy project in react using the open-weather api: see is live here: http://reacting-to-weather.herokuapp.com/
+This is a toy project built in react using the open-weather api: see is live here: http://reacting-to-weather.herokuapp.com/

 To run locally open your terminal and run: